Casedy/react-redux-starter-kit/README.md

 Similar to `npm run test`, but only runs unit tests.
 In development mode this will run in watch mode and re-run individual test files when they change.

 #### `npm run deploy`
 Helper script to run tests and then, on success, compile your application.
-Server tests that rely on the compiled server bundle will be run after compilation finishes.

 ### Configuration